 A vote by writers will determine the winner.
 The decision is final.
 All members that submit a work are encouraged to vote.
-A member can not vote for their own work.

 One entry per person.
 New entries to the site only.
 If you already posted a work on FanStory.com that work is not eligible for a contest.

 Deadline: Sunday, June 27, 2010 at 11:59 p.m.
 EST.

 Click the link above to submit your entry.
 Members with reservations can use the link provided in their contest profile.